-Today we’re announcing a big move that will yield substantial, concrete benefits for our customers and for the entire DevOps community: A groundbreaking partnership with Docker that exempts Cloud users of the JFrog DevOps Platform from Docker Hub’s image-pull rate limits.
+Today we’re announcing a big move that will yield substantial, concrete benefits for our customers and for the entire DevOps community: A groundbreaking partnership with Docker that exempts Cloud users of the JFrog DevOps Platform from image-pull rate limits on Docker Hub.

 This agreement further boosts JFrog’s vibrant ecosystem of integration partners, built on the “too integrated to fail” principle that’s been a pillar of our company since its founding.
 Our priority is to streamline, automate and simplify the way DevOps teams work, and pursuing integration partnerships such as this one is at the heart of that core JFrog value.

 The first milestone of this partnership provides developers using the platform’s JFrog Artifactory — our universal software package management solution — with unlimited, high-performant access to Docker Hub and to Docker Official Images to simplify cloud-native application development.